Roctogenarians: University Professor Looks at Late-in-Life Achievers in New Book

 The lives and achievements of Mel Brooks, Laura Ingalls Wilder, Diana Nyad, Clara Peller, Peter Mark Roget and many others, some with household names, some without, are featured in Roctogenarians.
 Here are three that Greenberg highlights:

-- Tyrus Wong – A hugely talented artist, Tyrus Wong exhibited his paintings and also worked for numerous companies, most notably Disney, for which he was the lead production illustrator for the 1942 classic animated film, Bambi.
+• Tyrus Wong – A hugely talented artist, Tyrus Wong exhibited his paintings and also worked for numerous companies, most notably Disney, where he was the lead production illustrator for the 1942 classic animated film, Bambi.
 He revolutionized the Disney look but wasn’t officially recognized for it until 2001, when he was inducted as a Disney Legend at age 91.
 Wong continued to create art and receive awards until his death at 106.

 …On what Roctogenarians have in common – 3 shared attributes